-For so many young and talented American basketball players, reaching in the NBA is the ultimate dream, the opportunity of a lifetime.
-Los Angeles native and former NBA player Jordan Farmar was no different.
+For so many young basketball players, reaching in the NBA is the ultimate dream.
+For former LA Laker Jordan Farmar , it was no different.

-Farmar, the L.A. native, was named the Los Angeles Times High School Player of the Year in 2003-04 and in his freshman season at UCLA, Farmar was the National Freshman of the Year.
-After leaving school following his sophomore season, Farmar continued to live his dream, getting drafted in the first round, 26th overall, by none other than his hometown Los Angeles Lakers.
+Farmar showed signs of greatness from a young age.
+As a teen he was named the Los Angeles Times High School Player of the Year in 2003-04, and as a freshman at UCLA, was named the National Freshman of the Year.
+After leaving school following his sophomore season, Farmar continued to live his dream, getting drafted 26th overall in the NBA draft by none other than his hometown Los Angeles Lakers.
 In his first four seasons in the league, Farmar was the Lakers backup point guard.
 He averaged seven points and two assists in 18 minutes of action during his tenure in Purple and Gold, and played a grand total of 69 playoff games, winning two NBA championships.
 During the summer of 2010, he hit free agency for the first time in his career, an exciting experience for any young player.
-Looking for a bigger role, he signed with the Nets, and averaged 10 points and 3.7 assists per game in two years in Jersey.
-During the lockout he decided to head over to Israel to play for Maccabia, rather than “just sitting around and waiting to see what happens [in the lockout]“, as he put it.
-After a year in Israel, he signed a three year contract with Istanbul’s Anadolu Efes.
+Looking for a bigger role, he signed with the New Jersey Nets, where he’d averaged 10 points and 3.7 assists per game in his two years in Jersey.
+During following year’s NBA lockout he decided to head over to Israel to play for Maccabia, rather than “just sitting around and waiting to see what happens [in the lockout]“, as he put it.
+After a year in Israel, he decided to continue playing in Europe, and signed a three year contract with Istanbul’s Anadolu Efes.
 As Jordan explains in the interview, his best friend Josh Shipp, a member of Anadolu Efes, played a big role in bringing him to Turkey.
 Jordan led Anadolu Efes to the round of eight this season, averaging 13.9 points on 53% shooting.
 A loss to Olympiacos in the deciding game of the round of eight sent Anadolu Efes home, and ended Farmar’s second year in the Euroleague.
-As he tells BustaSports in our interview, Farmar plans test NBA free agency this summer, saying “I feel that it’s time for me to go back and enjoy free agency.”
+As he tells BustaSports in our interview, Farmar plans to test NBA free agency this summer, saying “I feel that it’s time for me to go back and enjoy free agency.”